karimarttila/java/webstore-demo/simple-server/README.md

 # JUnit5

 Latest Spring Boot that I used writing this was version 2.0.5 which comes with JUnit 4.12.
-There were major changes in new JUnit5 and I wanted to try those, so I configured [build.gradle](build.gradle) to use JUnit5.
+There were major changes in the new JUnit5 and I wanted to try those, so I configured [build.gradle](build.gradle) to use JUnit5.

 You can run the tests as previously: